 In this case, we’ll connect the NOCO Genius to the dead battery.

-And last but not least, when someone approaches us with that slightly embarrassed hangdog look, asking if we have a portable jump starter then we can help them!
-This has happened twice already while we’ve been on the road.
+The other scenario?
+When someone approaches us with that slightly embarrassed hangdog look, asking if we have a portable jump starter.
+Now we can help them.

 The NOCO Genius has a lithium battery.
 This can be charged in two ways.
 The first is to use the supplied USB to micro USB cable and plug it into any 2.1A USB outlet.